Neo23x0/panopticon/README.md

 ## Prerequisites

 You need to find/build a good sample set that reflects best the use case in which you plan to use your YARA rules.
 Copy about 10-100 MB of the usual files into the samples directory, e.g. some exe, doc, txt, php, ...
+This should not be malware or cause any matches because the processing of them would skew the results if some rules fire and some don't.

 ## Considerations